-8.5.1.1 Rider categories may be assigned by any administrator based on a rider's experience and performance and are subject to appeal.
+8.5.1.1 Rider categories may be assigned by any administrator based on a rider's experience and performance and are subject to a hearing.
+Upgrading decisions will be based on the Categorization Guidelines found at the back of this book.
 Category 5 for men or category 4 for women is assigned unless a higher category has been earned.